Banking

 Making payments in the UK:

 You may not need to use much cash in the UK, as most businesses accept card payments – some will only accept card payments.
 You can pay by ‘contactless’ for purchases of up to £100.
-However, it is a good idea to have a small amount of cash on you, as a small number of businesses will only accept cash, or only accept card payments for purchases over £5.
+However, it is a good idea to have a small amount of cash on you, as some businesses will only accept card payments for purchases over £5.

 If you need to withdraw some cash, you can use a cash machine at any bank, not just your own bank, without paying a fee.
 However, some cash machines which are not affiliated with a specific bank will charge a fee.
 They must warn you on the screen that there will be a fee, and you can then cancel the withdrawal.
 You can also request cashback when making a card payment at a supermarket.